achyarzhou/first-repo/README.md

 > [!WARNING]
 >
-> *This program is created for personal learning purposes, prioritizing process and continuous improvement.*
+> *This program is created for personal learning purposes, with a focus on process and continuous improvement.*

 ## ✨ Demo